 The thoughts expressed here mainly concern political actions by legislators as well as voters that contribute to the advance of soft despotism, as best described by Alexis de Tocqueville in Democracy in America.
 At the end of a nation’s devolution there is a childlike populace and a tutelary power.

 Above this race of men stands an immense and tutelary power, which takes upon itself alone to secure their gratifications and to watch over their fate.
 That power is absolute, minute, regular, provident, and mild … Democracy in America

-Because the Just Vote No Blog is based in California, there is a California section in it.
+Because the Just Vote No Blog was once based in California, there is a California section in it.
 The California section could also be explained by the state’s frequent boast that as goes California so goes the nation.

 What’s the Background?